dashpay/platform/packages/dashmate/README.md

   $ mn start

 OPTIONS
-  -v, --verbose                                    use verbose mode for output --config=config                                  configuration name to use -u, --update                                     download updated services before starting
+  -v, --verbose             use verbose mode for output -w, --wait-for-readiness  wait for nodes to be ready --config=config           configuration name to use
 ```

 To start a masternode: